Custom software vs SaaS: when to build and when to buy

 | Integration costs | £12,000 (middleware + workarounds) | Included in build |

 Three caveats.
-First, the SaaS figure assumes price increases, which are normal (Slack increased prices 10% in 2023, Salesforce by 9% in 2024).
+First, the SaaS figure assumes price increases, which are normal: major vendors like Slack and Salesforce have both pushed through mid-single to double-digit percentage rises in recent years.
 Second, the custom figure assumes competent development with proper architecture, not a rushed prototype.
 Third, workaround labour is the most commonly underestimated cost on the SaaS side.
-Track it for a month before making the decision.
+Track it for a month before you decide.

 The hybrid approach: buy commodity, build core